idaejin/theme-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Data Science
+role: Assistant Professor of Data Science

 # Organizations/Affiliations to show in About widget
 organizations: